 Take The Compound Challenge

 Your training should revolve around the first one or two movements in your program.
 These moves are the most beneficial.
-If you put your entire nut-sack into your first movement and don't hold back, you'll be better off than the Nancys who stuff an hour with less-than-useful movements so they can pat themselves on the back.
+If you put all your effort into your first movement and don't hold back, you'll be better off than anyone stuffing an hour with less-than-useful movements so they can pat themselves on the back.

 The hardgainer needs to simplify and try this program on for size.
 It's one of the most effective programs I've ever used, but it's brutally tough.
 It's different from your usual specialized bodybuilding workout.
 It isn't "sexy," but it will break your hardgainer plateau.